 - Ice skating

 - Bobsleigh / skeleton

 Examples of winter sports claims

-There are of course many ways accidents could happen and here are a few examples of possible winter sports claims:
+There are many kinds of winter sports accidents and these are just a few example claims:

 - Other tourists causing injury